jblopen/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/ipc_rpmessage_linux_echo.md

 - All cores on startup after driver initialization first wait for Linux to be ready
 - Then they `announce` the end points on which they are waiting for messages to Linux.
 - This is needed to be done else Linux cannot initiate message exchange with RTOS/NORTOS CPUs.
+- In case of remotecores, suspend task is created to enable graceful suspend in low power mode.
 - Two tasks are then created which listen for incoming messages and echo it back to the sender.
   The sender can be Linux CPU or other RTOS/NORTOS CPUs.
 - Meanwhile Linux kernel and user space test applications initiate message exchange with RTOS/NORTOS CPUs